Travis Ford

-Travis Ford (born December 29, 1969) is an American former college basketball coach.
-He was head coach at Saint Louis University, Oklahoma State, Massachusetts, Eastern Kentucky and Campbellsville University.
+Travis Ford (born December 29, 1969) is an American college basketball coach.
+He is the head coach at Little Rock.
+He previously was the Head Coach at Saint Louis University, Oklahoma State, Massachusetts, Eastern Kentucky and Campbellsville University.
 Prior to that, he played at the University of Missouri and the University of Kentucky.

 Early life

 Travis Ford was born in Madisonville, Kentucky on December 29, 1969.

 Playing career

 While attending Madisonville North Hopkins High School, Ford made three state tournament appearances and was Western Kentucky Player of the Year twice.
 He was named to the All-State Team, and earned 31.7 points as a senior.

 Ford entered the University of Missouri in 1989.
 He played basketball for the Missouri Tigers and was named to the Big Eight Conference All-Freshman team.
-The following year, Ford transferred to the University of Kentucky and sat out the 1990–91 season due to NCAA rules on transfers.
+The following year, Ford transferred to the University of Kentucky to play for head coach Rick Pitino, sitting out the 1990–91 season due to NCAA rules on transfers.
 After playing sparingly his sophomore year, Ford was a starter during his junior and senior years, and set school records in single-game assists (15), single-season three-point field goals (101) and consecutive free throws made (50).
 Ford was named to the All-SEC team his junior and senior years, and was recognized as the Southeast Region's Most Outstanding Player in the 1993 NCAA tournament.
+During his three eligible seasons with Kentucky, the Wildcats won three consecutive SEC Tournament championships (1992–94), won an SEC East Division title in 1992, and made it to the 1993 Final Four.

 He earned a bachelor's degree in communications from University of Kentucky in 1994.

 After an unsuccessful attempt at an NBA career, Ford landed the role of Danny O'Grady in the 1997 movie The 6th Man, starring Marlon Wayans and Kadeem Hardison.